2024–25 Australian region cyclone season: Severe Tropical Cyclone Errol

 Errol was a small tropical cyclone that brought heavy rain to the Northern Kimberley coast including Derby and Kalumburu on 18 and 19 April.
+The cyclone crossed over Adele Island shortly before making landfall north of Kimberley on the Australian mainland.
+The weather station on the island recorded a peak wind gust up to 102 km/h.
 Kalumburu received 160.8 mm of rainfall in 24 hours.
 Errol is the latest tropical cyclone to form or move into the Australian region since Cyclone Karim which formed on 7 May 2022.